mia-platform/custom-plugin-lib/docs/Testing.md

 # Testing
-`Mia service Node Library` is built on Fastify and therefore integrates with [testing tools](https://www.fastify.io/docs/latest/Testing/) made available by the framework.
+`Mia service Node.js Library` is built on Fastify and therefore integrates with [testing tools](https://www.fastify.io/docs/latest/Testing/) made available by the framework.
 A complete example of this type of test is available [here](../examples/advanced/tests/).

 CustomPlugin directly expose `getDirectServiceProxy` and `getServiceProxy` for testing purpose.